Dermolepida albohirtum

-Dermolepida albohirtum, the cane beetle, is a native Australian beetle and a parasite of sugarcane.
+Dermolepida albohirtum, the cane beetle, is a native Australian beetle and a pest of sugarcane.
 Adult beetles eat the leaves of sugarcane, but greater damage is done by their larvae hatching underground and eating the roots, which either kills or stunts the growth of the plant.

 The beetles can also be found in the Philippines and are known there by the local name salagubang.

 Lifecycle

 Adult cane beetles are white with speckles of black.

 Female cane beetles lay their eggs in the soil of sugarcane about 20 to 45 cm deep, generally choosing the base of the tallest cane.
 A female beetle can lay up to three clutches with 20–30 eggs per clutch.
 Larvae, which are known as "greyback cane grubs", are small and white.

 The cane beetle grub feeds on the roots of the sugarcane during all three stages of its life.
 The crucial stage occurs during February to May, when it aggressively feeds on the sugarcane's roots, causing the most damage to the plant.
 Once it is fully fed, after 3–4 months, the grub burrows down to turn into a pupa.
 The pupa develops into an adult within a month, but does not emerge from the soil until the weather conditions are adequate.